 But with opinions divided over his actions, is Snowden a traitor who needs to be prosecuted or a hero who needs to be protected?

-THE FALCON LANDS - Tuesday's Dateline also has an explosive interview with former spy Christopher Boyce, who claims the CIA interfered in 1970s Australian politics.
+THE FALCON LANDS - This episode of Dateline also included an explosive interview with former spy Christopher Boyce, who claims the CIA interfered in 1970s Australian politics.
 He's an admirer of Edward Snowden and also gives his own advice for the whistleblower.

 On air: 18th February 2014